DrupalCon Baltimore: 161 sessions, many voices, infinite possibilities. Earlybird rate ends Friday.

 Long term support:

 The DA and security team have agreed to support the process outlined in the high-level overview/user stories above

 Meta / background

-Short term 'Value Add' tasks
+'Value Add' tasks

-Long term tasks
+Long term 'value add' tasks to consider

 - Introduce Automated Scans for security and coding style